Oh Sailor Behave

-Oh, Sailor, Behave! is a 1930 American pre-Code musical comedy film produced and released by Warner Brothers, and based on the play See Naples and Die, written by Elmer Rice.
+Oh, Sailor, Behave! is a 1930 American pre-Code musical comedy film produced and released by Warner Bros.
+Pictures, and based on the play See Naples and Die, written by Elmer Rice.
 The film was originally intended to be entirely in Technicolor and was advertised as such in movie trade journals.
 Due to the backlash against musicals, it was apparently released in black-and-white only.